Three Part-Time Staff Running a Seven-Figure Business

 The idea

-I started this company from scratch with the owner and the best salesman from the timber company where I'd previously built an order processing system.
+We started this company from scratch.
+Myself, the owner, and the best salesman from the timber company where I'd previously built an order processing system.
 We were running it on the side, on top of our full-time jobs.
 That meant the technology had to do almost everything.
 We simply weren't available to do things manually.

 We sold oak garden products.
 Pergolas, gazebos, carports, that sort of thing.
 The challenge was that every product was made to measure, so every order was different.
 Customers needed to understand what they were getting, how it would look, and what it would cost, before they committed.